cybex-gmbh/github-workflows/README.md

 You need credentials of an IAM user that can manage AWS Lightsail.
 For a recommended configuration take a look at the [Pullpreview wiki](https://github.com/pullpreview/action/wiki/Recommended-AWS-Configuration).

+### Tests workflow

+This workflow executes tests for Laravel projects.

+You may pass custom commands which execute the tests, in case your project needs a specific way of executing the tests on the command line (e.g. package projects that don't have the `Artisan` file).
+For the default take a look at the workflow file.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.